What is Acceptance Testing?

 Are there any overlapping components that hinder you from scrolling?
 Do all CSS styles render appropriately, or do they make it difficult for users to navigate the app?

-You must comprehend the feedback you receive from testers ultimately.
+You must comprehend the feedback you ultimately receive from testers.
 Again, your participants may express themselves in non-technical terms.

 Various templates are available to enable you to create a UAT feedback form.
 The top 20 for this year are listed below.

 A request for a change, an update, or a new feature gets made and implemented.
-The unit and integration tests get completed, and everything appears to be in working order.
+The unit and integration tests were completed, and everything is working.

 However, once it is made public, severe issues arise.